pepsin/jquery-popline.js/README.md

 jquery-popline.js
 ============

 jQuery-popline.js is a HTML5 Rich-Text-Editor toolbar.
-Popline is inspired from popclip.
+Popline is inspired by Popclip.
 Compared to traditional RTE, popline will around they mouse when you select text.

 ## Usage